Shipping Labels 101: How to Make a Shipping Label and More

 Shipping labels between the major carriers—USPS, FedEx, and UPS—all have slight variations, but they generally contain the same information.
-Here’s a hybrid shipping label example that highlights the various elements you can expect to see on a carrier’s label.
+Here’s a shipping label example that highlights the various elements you’ll see on a carrier’s label.

 2. Recipient Name & Address, the package's destination.